Vegan Red Velvet Cupcakes With Cream Cheese Frosting

 2. Add the cream cheese and beat thoroughly to combine.

-3. Add the powdered sugar, 1 cup at a time, until frosting is thick and spreadable and desired sweetness has been achieved.
+3. Add the powdered sugar, 1 cup at a time, until the frosting is thick and spreadable and the desired sweetness has been achieved.

 4. Spread cream cheese frosting onto cooled cupcakes and refrigerate until ready to serve.